cmouse/pdns-v6-autorev/README.md

 PowerDNS configuration
 ----------------------
-NB!
-This script will not work if you do not use newer than 3.2 version due to remotebackend bugfixes that are not included here.
-You can use the remotebackend from PowerDNS SVN until next version release.
+Minimum required version of PowerDNS is 3.3.

-Make sure your schema has been upgraded, as this script expects your schema to conform with the one recommended for 3.2.
+Make sure your schema has been upgraded, as this script expects your schema to conform with the one recommended for 3.3.
-You should have 'auth' field in SQL and domainmetadata table.
+You should have 'auth' field in records table, and domainmetadata table present.
 The auth field is only required to be present, if you enable DNSSEC support, otherwise the value is ignored.

 Use the following configuration in powerdns config file for mysql